aviksinha1982/Multivariate-QQ-Causality-V1.0/README.md

 The first version of the code needs a lag length of 1.

-The transformations to be used: REN, GB, INN: No Transformation || INF, VIX, CPU: Log Transformation
+The transformations to be used: REN, GB, INN, NEE, FSLR, TPIC, CWEN, TSLA: No Transformation || INF, VIX, CPU: Log Transformation